Customer Churn Explained +9 Ways to Reduce Churn

 • False Positive Fraud

 • If your customers are being flagged as frauds, and unable to use the service at all, it’s guaranteed to make them never come back.
 Try using multi-factor identification and the latest technologies available to prevent customer attrition.
+As explained in this complete guide to chargeback protection, you also need to have systems in place to identify falsely filed claims in this context as well, both to keep customers satisfied and protect your business from being unfairly exploited.

 • Security Protocol Updates